 Hood’s pumpkin eggnog is available before Thanksgiving, with real pumpkin and pumpkin spice, then through the rest of the season you can choose from golden eggnog, your classic rich and creamy blend, vanilla eggnog with a lovely additional vanilla flavor, and then they’re bring back light eggnog with 55% less fat.

 All would be great both in this recipe, as well as many other eggnog recipes (I’m thinking maybe French toast or pancakes?
-You can get some more idea’s on the Hood website, as well as their Facebook and Instagram).
+You can get some more idea’s on the Hood website).
 If you’re wondering where to buy them, just head to your local supermarket and look in the dairy aisle.

 This time of year can fly by, as I say, but there are also so many opportunities to make memories with friends and family and enjoy some delicious food.
 These eggnog cinnamon rolls are soft, sweet, rich and delicious – so perfect to add to any occasion.
 So grab a carton of eggnog while you can and whip up a batch to share.
 With a glass of eggnog on the side, of course.